Training Model and Competencies

 - Develop understanding and treatment skills for the treatment and prevention of chronic illness in children and adolescents.
 The specialty clinic experience on the Clinics Rotation, inpatient consults, and many lectures on chronic disease in Pediatric Psychology Seminar address this competency.
 This prepares you to deal with a wide variety of chronic medical conditions and their accompanying behavioral and emotional problems.

 - Demonstrate appropriate Neuropsychological Testing skills- selecting, administering, scoring and interpreting neuropsychological tests, providing feedback to referral sources and families, and writing reports.
 About half of our interns head for pediatric neuropsychology, and together with Rehabilitation Services, we have a definite strength in this area.
-Our Neuropsychology program emphasizes patients with medical problems (seizures, head injuries, etc.) who also have neuropsychological problems, not learning disabilities and ADHD.
+Our Neuropsychology program emphasizes patients with medical problems (seizures, head injuries, etc.) and neurodevelopmental disorders.